rahulkadvasara/CelebrityFaceRecognition/README.md

 Matplotlib & Seaborn for data visualization
 Sklearn for model building
 Visual studio code IDE
-Python flask for http server
-HTML/CSS/Javascript for UI
+Python flask for http server (FastAPI is also used as alternative approach) HTML/CSS/Javascript for UI